 Have money to spend on learning a new skill that would help you beef up your resume?
 Codecademy will blow your mind with its lessons, challenges, and community support.

-They will give you good value for your money and let you build a portfolio that you can take to your future employer to show him your work before he hires you.
+They will give you good value for your money and let you build a portfolio that you can take to your future employer to show them your work before they hire you.

 On the other hand, if you don’t want to spend that money on this and learning to code is more of a hobby thing for you, then Khan Academy covers you well.